siasur/unrelatedadditions/README.md

 ![Banner](https://i.imgur.com/srbmXsm.png)

+# Unrelated Additions

+### What is this?

-Unrelated Additions is a collection of blocks, items and tools that my friends and I were missing in our current 1.19 world.
-There is no theme or connection between the various added things.
+Unrelated Additions started as a collection of blocks, items and tools that my friends and I were missing in our current 1.19 world.
+But since then it has already grown into something bigger.
+By now my goal is to implement as many features as I can from OpenBlocks - in my own interpretation.
+There is no bigger theme or connection between the various added things.

+### What do I get?

 So far this mod includes:

-1. Magnet
+1. **Magnet**
-The magnet (when enabled, via SHIFT + right click) increases the pickup range up to three blocks around the player (other mods can exclude items from this using the tag forge:magnet_blacklist)
+The magnet (when enabled, via `SHIFT + right click`) increases the pickup range up to three blocks around the player (other mods can exclude items from this using the tag forge:magnet_blacklist)

-2. Hammer
+2. **Hammer**
-Hammer come in all usual tool materials except Netherite, they are breaking a 3x3x1 area around the center block, at the moment they act like a pickaxe AND a shovel, this will probably change in the future and I'll create a big shovel too.
+The Hammers come in all usual tool materials except Netherite, they are breaking a 3x3x1 area around the center block, at the moment they act like a pickaxe AND a shovel, this will probably change in the future then I'll create a big shovel too.

-3. Tiny (Char) Coal
+3. **Tiny (Char) Coal**
 Annoyed when you have 7 ores or raw meat that you need to smelt but don't want to waste the tiny bit of coal for the 8th item?
 Well break your coal into 8 pieces and smelt 1 item with each.

-4. Compressed Block
+4. **Compressed Block**
 Are your chests overflowing with cobble, cobbled deepslate, dirt, (red) sand, gravel or even Granite, Diorite, Andesite?
 Just put 9 of the same block into the crafting table and compress them.
     Each block can be compressed up to a certain point
     - Cobble and Cobbled Deepslate: 6 times